davidmfreese/React-CollectionView/README.md

 * Vertical Flowlayout using Infinity loading
 * Vertical Flowlayout with new items inserted at top when view is scrolled to top
 * Vertical Flowlayout using random images from the web.
 Resizing the browser will invalidate layout, adjust cell sizes and reset scroll to top
-* Vertical Flowlayout using random images from the web.
+* Horizontal Flowlayout using random images from the web.
 The scroll viewport matches the image size.
   * todo - snap to current index path after user stops scrolling
+  * todo - add swiping (might do this as native cordova plugin)
 * Custom circle layout based off the WWDC implementation in 2012.
   * todo - add transitions